 Very few people have a natural knack for maintaining great friendships and a serious relationship.
 Instead, people often learn through experiences, like the ones you are having now.
 It seems that the steps you might consider taking will involve introspection, conversations, and a lot of practice.

 Second, it'll help you and them to talk it out.
 Try inviting your friends and boyfriend into one-on-one conversations with you about your and their relationship priorities.
 You might want to begin each conversation by telling them how much they mean to you.
 Also, they may be more interested if you tell them that you want to talk about things that will improve your relationships.
 You can encourage them to be honest and open by the way you speak and through your body language.
 By maintaining open body posture (open arms, un-crossed legs, a slight lean toward them) you communicate open-ness.
 By listening more than you talk, you convey genuine concern and care.
-As you and your friends/boyfriend share your inner thoughts and feelings, you will become closer and learn what's important to each other.
+As you and your friends/boyfriend share your inner thoughts and feelings, you will become closer and learn what's key to each other.

 After priorities are made clear (including time for school and work) and you have some good talks… it'll be time to practice walking the walk.
 You might feel a little pull at your heart when you go to hang out with friends, as opposed to your boyfriend.
-Yet, as you know, it's important to stay connected and follow-through with your promises to yourself and your friends.
+Yet, as you know, it's critical to stay connected and follow-through with your promises to yourself and your friends.
 As you act on your new commitments, it'll help to keep lines of communication going with your boyfriend and friends.
 Consider checking in with them to see if you they are satisfied with the time you spend with them and the way you spend it.

 While it's hard to learn new ways of thinking and being, you and your relationships will be better off because of your willingness to do so.
 It's great that you want to work on ways to mend your friendships while still having the time and energy for school, work, and your boyfriend.Alice!